Constraint Learning in Multi-Agent Dynamic Games from Demonstrations of Local Nash Interactions

-\looseness-1Motion planning and intent inference in multi-agent scenarios are naturally posed as dynamic games \cite{basar1998DynamicNoncooperativeGameTheory}, which provide a powerful theoretical framework for reasoning about strategic multi-agent robotic interactions.
-Computationally tractable algorithms for approximating general-sum \textit{forward dynamic games} have been developed \cite{DiLamperski2019NewtonandDDPforDynamicGames, fridovich2020efficient, lecleach2020algames, Mehr2023MaximumEntropyMultiAgentDynamicGames, Kavuncu2021PotentialiLQR}, enabling efficient motion planning in interactive scenarios.
-Meanwhile, \cite{AwasthiLamperski2020InverseDifferentialGames, Peters2021InferringObjectives, Li2023CostInferenceforFeedbackDynamicGames, Mehr2023MaximumEntropyMultiAgentDynamicGames, LeCleach2021LUCIDGames} developed \textit{inverse dynamic game} algorithms that infer unknown agent costs from interaction demonstrations via KKT conditions encoding Nash stationarity.
-However, most existing inverse game-theoretic methods focus on learning the unknown \textit{costs} of strategic agents, and are not directly applicable to \textit{constraint} inference.
+However, most existing inverse game-theoretic methods are not directly applicable to \textit{constraint} inference.
 Exceptions include \cite{Peters2024ContingencyGames}, which infers \textit{a priori} unknown parameters for agent costs and constraints from a finite set of hypotheses, and \cite{LiuPeters2024AutoEncodingBayesianInverseGames}, which produces posterior distributions over such parameters.
 Unlike \cite{Peters2024ContingencyGames, LiuPeters2024AutoEncodingBayesianInverseGames}, our method explicitly searches over a continuous parameter space, and is guaranteed to learn an inner approximation of the true constraint set.